Crypto-Wrld/change-log/february-2022/updates.md

 GO KARTS ARE FULLY FUNCTIONAL!
 Boats are now purchsable and able to DOCK!
 Updated shared lua from ty's latest version.
+Fixed money wash.
+Should get notification when its done.

 # 2.7.2022
 Planes are purchaseable now.